Cause UK are special advisors to the newly reformed Yorkshire Symphony Orchestra.

 We worked with Gary Lawson to create spectacular film and drone footage for social media.

 Media Launch: The Yorkshire Symphony Orchestra

 To support northern musicians hit hard by the pandemic, Vivo Entertainment revived the Yorkshire Symphony Orchestra (YSO), recruiting Ben Crick as its new conductor.

-We interviewed conductor Ben, who signposted us to a trumpet player, Anthony Thompson.
+Cause UK interviewed conductor Ben, who signposted us to a trumpet player, Anthony Thompson.
 As one of the north’s most in-demand trumpet players, Anthony had even performed for Pope Benedict XVI!
 He told us his story of taking a job as a labourer during Coronavirus.

 Other incredibly talented musicians lost their sense of vocation as live performances closed, and ended up taking jobs including in a brewery and dog walking.

 As the original Yorkshire Symphony Orchestra disbanded in 1955, there was a real sense its revival was much-needed – not just because of the impact of the virus on musicians – surely, Yorkshire deserved its own symphony orchestra?

 We worked with Jamie, Director of Vivo Entertainment, on a press launch inviting media for a special performance: Ben conducted 16 musicians from the 50-strong orchestra to perform short bursts of iconic classical music.